cristianoc/arc-challenge/miniARC/grid_xform_puzzle.md

 #### The Puzzle Game

-The **MiniARC** game revolves around solving puzzles using transformation sequences:
+The **MiniARC** game revolves around solving puzzles using transformations:

 1. **Examples**: Each example consists of an input-output grid pair that excludes certain transformations.
-2. **Tests**: The challenge is to identify the correct transformation sequence based on the given examples.
+2. **Tests**: The challenge is to identify the correct transformation based on the given examples.

 ##### Game Objective